Grad WiE Network

 Questions, please contact the Grad WiE Network Leadership team: wiepgwen@purdue.edu

-The Graduate Women in Engineering Network (Grad WiE Network) Symposium will be held on Tuesday, February 13, 2024.
+The Grad WiE Network Symposium will be held Feb.
+25, 2025.
 It is a unique opportunity for College of Engineering graduate students to build their network, share the impact of their work in new and engaging ways, and learn from inspiring alumnae.
 The symposium accepts abstracts on topics associated with your research.
-We encourage all presenters to use active engagement strategies when presenting, so please start thinking about how your will engage your audience.
+We encourage all presenters to use active engagement strategies when presenting, so please start thinking about how you will engage your audience.

 Those who are registered for and present at the Grad WiE Network Symposium will be eligible for the WiE Travel Grant drawing.
 Five (5) WiE Travel Grants of $2,000 each will be randomly awarded.
-WiE Travel Grant funds can only be used for professional conference travel within the 2024 calendar year at which the awardee presents their novel research.
-Names will be drawn at the end of day Closing Reception.
+WiE Travel Grant funds can only be used for professional conference travel within the 2025 calendar year at which the awardee presents their novel research.
+Names will be drawn at the end of day closing reception.
 Must be a current CoE graduate student and present to win.

 Key Points